How to create an Award winning entry

 Hosted by CIBSE’s Technical Director and Chair of the Judges, Hywel Davies, this webinar will feature judges Mark Hawker, Susan Hone-Brookes and Justin Bere, who will give their tips on how to write a winning entry form.

 The Chartered Institution of Building Services Engineers (CIBSE) Building Performance Awards are open for entry to any organisation, both within the UK and internationally, that is responsible for the design, commissioning, construction, installation and operation of buildings and the manufacturers whose products enable efficient energy consumption.
-Entries are being sought from organisations whose projects, products, innovations, or initiatives are leading the way in building performance.
+Entries are sought from organisations whose projects, products, innovations, or initiatives are leading the way in building performance.

 Dr Hywel Davies